 BiBi is a luxury bed and breakfast situated in the heart of the historical center of Arezzo, in the S. Andrea district, about 400 meters away from Piazza Grande.
 The B&B was born out of passion for beauty and it welcomes its guests since 2014, when it was refurbished, making their stay memorable in a city that is yet to be discovered.
 The B&B has three charming rooms, each one with its own unique personality, distinguishing from each other by the use of colours, lights and attention to details.
 The flats include kitchens equipped with refrigerator and dishwasher, balconies, a large room with a canopy bed, Murano chandeliers and luxury curtains, LED TV, air conditioning, private bathroom with a hair drier.
 HOW TO GET THERE BiBi is located about 950 meters away from the Arezzo Train Station and, if you need precise directions to the B&B, from any point in the city, use the map below.
 The closest bus station is Porta T. Trieste Lato Mura, about 160 meters away, on the bus lines L1S, LF3, LF4, LF6 and LF9.

-One of the oldest churches in Lucca, Basilica of San Frediano is built in Romanesque style in the square with the same name, Piazza San Frediano.
+The Basilica of San Frediano is a Romanesque church in Lucca, located in the homonymous square, Piazza San Frediano.
 Every year, on the evening of September 13, the candlelit procession of Luminara di Santa Croce, part of the Feast of the Exaltation of the Holy Cross, starts here.
-SHORT HISTORY An ancient church was built in this place in the 6th century, dedicated to the three holy Levites Vincenzo, Stefano and Lorenzo.
-The construction of this church is owed to San Frediano, an Irish pilgrim who was bishop of Lucca between 560 and 588.
+SHORT HISTORY An ancient church was built on this site in the 6th century, and was dedicated to the three holy Levites – Vincenzo, Stefano and Lorenzo.
+The construction of the church is owed to San Frediano, an Irish pilgrim who was bishop of Lucca between 560 and 588.
 During the Longobard domination, the church was enlarged.
 At the end of the 8th century, a crypt was built for the body of San Frediano.
-In 1112, it began the rebuilding of the church, that will be consecrated in 1147 by Pope Eugene III.
+In 1112, the rebuilding of the church began, and the structure was completed and consecrated in 1147 by Pope Eugene III.
 The project included a church with three naves and an apse, with the facade facing east, unlike the Augustinian rule that oriented it to the west.
 In the 12th century, the church was lower than we see today.
-The raising of the central nave and the construction of the wooden ceiling dates back to Read more [...]
+The raising of the central nave and the construction of the wooden ceiling dates back to the 13th Read more [...]